dhaval-lnkasia/picloud-android/CONTRIBUTING.md

 Thanks for wanting to contribute source code to ownCloud.
 That's great!

-Before we're able to merge your code into the ownCloud app for Android, please, check the [contribution guidelines][contribution].
+Before we're able to merge your code into the PiCloud app for Android, please, check the [contribution guidelines][contribution].

 ### Guidelines
 * Contribute your code in a feature, fix, improvement or technical enhancement  branch by using  one of the following branch names: